joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/http-communications/xml-rpc-web-service-requests.md

     	trace( "An error occurred: " + error );
     }

-WebKit in AIR doesn’t support E4X syntax, so the method used to create the XML document in the previous example does not work in JavaScript code.
+WebKit in AIR doesn't support E4X syntax, so the method used to create the XML document in the previous example does not work in JavaScript code.
 Instead, you must use the DOM methods to create the XML document or create the document as a string and use the JavaScript DOMParser class to convert the string to XML.